 Decision Points and Outcomes.
 Most children enter the child welfare system when a report is made to CPS about alleged child abuse or neglect.
 These reports are called "referrals."
 Exhibit 1 provides a simplified overview of the process that is set in motion when a child is referred to Child Protective Services.
 The number to the left of each event represents the number of children referred in 2004 who experienced that event.
-At each decision point, some children leave the system, so that the number of remaining children decreases.
-It is useful to understand that some children assessed as high risk following an investigation may not be removed from home but still receive services, such as alternative response services.
+At each decision point, some children leave the system, so that the number of remaining children assessed as high risk following an investigation may not be removed from home but still receive services, such as alternative response services.